-Marduk gained prominence in Babylon during the reign of Hammurabi (1792-1750 BCE) and superseded the popular goddess Inanna in worship.
+Marduk gained prominence in Babylon during the reign of Hammurabi and quickly surpassed the former patron deity, Inanna/Ishtar, in popularity.
 During Hammurabi's reign, in fact, a number of previously popular female deities were replaced by male gods.
 The Enuma Elish, praising Marduk as the most powerful of all the gods, therefore became increasingly popular as the god himself rose in prominence and his city of Babylon grew in power.
 Scholar Jeremy Black writes:

 The rise of the cult of Marduk is closely connected with the political rise of Babylon from city-state to the capital of an empire.
 From the Kassite Period, Marduk became more and more important until it was possible for the author of the Babylonian Epic of Creation to maintain that not only was Marduk king of all the gods but that many of the latter were no more than aspects of his persona.
 (128)

 The Enuma Elish was read and recited widely throughout Mesopotamia but was especially important at the New Year Festival in Babylon.
 During this festival the statue of Marduk would be taken from the temple and, amidst the revelers, was paraded through the streets of the city, out the gates, to vacation in a small house built for this purpose.
 The Enuma Elish, especially, it is thought, the praise from Tablet VII, would be sung or chanted during this procession.